whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE64-Encoder.md

 #### Extra bits

-For the sake of curiosity, I chose to submit this file to [VirusTotal.com](http://virustotal.com) and see the rate of detection.
+For the sake of curiosity, I chose to submit this file within [VirusTotal.com](http://virustotal.com) and find out the rate of detection.
 Interestly enough, this caught me off guard!

 ![](/assets/img/SLAE/SLAE64/1.png)